-Automated policies make it easy for Anypoint Platform administrators to satisfy compliance in common security and logging requirements by automatically applying the same set of policies to all of your APIs.
+Configuring and using automated policies enables your Anypoint Platform instance to comply with common security and logging requirements by automatically applying the same set of policies to all APIs running in a single environment.
+With policy automation, API owners can quickly design, build, and deploy secure and consistent APIs.

-This allows API owners to deploy with confidence knowing that the environment in which they are deploying will have critical policies enforced automatically which ensures consistency and reduce possible errors because an administrator no longer needs to remember to insert a policy to enforce common standards manually
+With automated policies, API owners can deploy their APIs with confidence because the target environment automatically enforces critical polices.
+This ensures consistency and reduces possible errors.
+An administrator no longer needs to remember to insert a policy to enforce common standards manually.

-Automated policies are only available for Mule 4 APIs using a MuleSoft-hosted control plane.
+Automated policies are only available for Mule runtime engine (Mule) 4 APIs using a MuleSoft-hosted control plane.

 Automated policies support all runtime deployment targets (CloudHub, Runtime Fabric, and Hybrid).

-Automated policies have priority over the same type of policy applied to a specific API proxy.
+Automated policies have priority over the same types of policies already applied to a specific API proxy.

 Note that in the above example, the IP range changed when the automated policy was applied.